CiiDub/cursor_tricks/Readme.md

 I use auto-pairing for bracket characters.
 I wanted my script to know when the cursor was wrapped.

-Also I wanted it to fit with BBedits __New Line After Paragraph__.
+Also I wanted it to fit with BBEdit’s __New Line After Paragraph__.
 It uses the key-command _command ↵_ and will make a new line without disturbing the current line / paragraph.
 Kind of jumping you down there.

 I set __Clever Indent__ to __⌘  ⌥ ↵__.
 It’s function is to encapsulate.
 So “_{}_” from a Javascript function, ” _do end_” from a Ruby block, or  a new line with and indent with Python or Haml.
 It might make sense for it to indent and name a new section of an outline but not to increment a flat list.

-The script doesn’t just insert text but inserts a BBedit clipping.
+The script doesn’t just insert text but inserts a BBEdit clipping.
 It’s useful because I can take advantage of clippings features.
 Such as the #INDENT# placeholder, so I don’t have to be concerned with capturing the current lines leading whitespace.

 I also made  __Clever Indent__ respect expanded tabs with a separate terse script “_ex\_tabs.scpt_” that is called by it’s clippings and lives right there in _Contents/Resources/_.
 It simplifies the big script and can be used by any clipping (or AppleScript) added in the future.